CEINMS/CEINMS/help/manual/xsd/subject.xsd.rst

 dof
 ===

-Each degree of freedom (broadly speaking, a *joint* of the model) is thus defined:
+Each degree of freedom is thus defined:

 - ``name`` the identifier for the degree of freedom
-- ``mtuNameSet`` a list of the muscles that act on the joint
+- ``mtuNameSet`` a list of the muscles that act on it

 calibrationInfo